BLOG

 Traditional Animation: The Foundations of the Industry

 Traditional animation (also called cel animation) is hand-drawn.
 Before computers were advanced enough to handle animation and people knew what animation was, animators spent hours on end hand-drawing thousands of images and flipping them in a sequence to create a moving image on the screen for animated films.
-The animated classics like Snow White and the Seven Dwarfs (1937) and The Little Mermaid (1989) are animated movies that were animated in the same way.
-Even today, traditional stop-motion animation is quite popular.
+Famous examples include early Disney films like Snow White and the Seven Dwarfs (1937), Sleeping Beauty (1959), and The Lion King (1994).
+Each second of animation typically contains 12 to 24 hand-drawn frames, making it a time-intensive process that demands precision and artistry.

 Stop Motion Animation Techniques: Bringing Physical Models to Life